IndustrialArduino/NORVI-IIOT-AE04-V/README.md

 # NORVI-IIOT-AE04-V
-ESP32 based Controller with Analog Inputs with 0-10V Including micro SD and RTC.
+ESP32-based Controller with Analog Inputs with 0-10V Including micro SD and RTC.

 USB Programmable Industrial ESP32 with OLED Display and din-rail mount.
 It is I/O Compatible with industrial voltage levels and with added protection.
 Moreover, NORVI IIOT Industrial ESP32 is expandable with Expansion modules.